os-js/manual.os-js.org/src/v3/config/README.md

 ---
-description: OS.js v3 Configuration Manual
+description: How to configure OS.js v3 client and server
 full_title: Configuration
 ---